kubevirt/kubevirt/docs/observability/metrics.md

 ### kubevirt_vmi_memory_pgminfault_total
 The number of other page faults, when disk IO was not required.
 Page faults occur when a process makes a valid access to virtual memory that is not available.
 When servicing the page fault, if disk IO is NOT required, it is considered as minor fault.
 Type: Counter.

+### kubevirt_vmi_memory_pressure_seconds
+Time tasks were delayed due to lack of memory resources.
+Type can be some or full (some is the walltime for some (one or more) tasks while full is the walltime for all tasks).
+Type: Counter.

 ### kubevirt_vmi_memory_resident_bytes
 Resident set size of the process running the domain.
 Type: Gauge.